luxonis/depthai-hardware/docs/source/pages/rvc/rvc4.rst

 RVC4 Timeline
 *************

 RVC4 is currently in the development phase.
-We are planning to early-release some RVC4 devices in Q4 2023.
+We plan to release RVC4-based devices in 2024.

-- Q1: Started with hardware design of SOM and internal development board
-- Q2: Received development board and started with Linux development
-- Q3 (Planned): Start porting our DepthAI features to the new SoC.
-- Q4 (Planned): Porting DepthAI features, start developing ecosystem around the new RVC (eg. model tools, SDK, blobconverter, tutorials, docs, etc.).
-Early release of RVC4 device (likely a :ref:`FFC baseboard <>`).
-- Q1/Q2 2024 (Planned): Official release of RVC4 devices

 We will also be releasing more information / test results as we progress.

 RVC4 Computer vision engine
 ***************************